holidaycheck/amqp-akka-streams/README.md

 # amqp-akka-streams

 This library provides you Sinks and Sources that you can use for producing and consuming messages from AMQP queue.
+It relies on [RabbitMQ Java Client](http://www.rabbitmq.com/java-client.html) in version 4.x but it should work flawlessly with any broker compliant with AMQP protocol in versions 0-9-1, 0-9 or 0-8.

 The utilities are grouped in class of `AmqpProducer` (for producing) and `AmqpConsumer` (for consuming) which share common trait called `AmqpContext`.
 The common context interface provides you access to resource handling, like ability to check